ubco-W2022T2-data301/project-group-group41/final_report_group41.md

 Overall, our analysis provides valuable insights into the relationship between xG and actual goals for winning and losing teams in the World Cup 2022 dataset.
 By identifying the differences between these two groups, we can gain a better understanding of the factors that contribute to goal-scoring performance and develop more effective strategies for improving it.

+**Research Question 2: Is there a correlation between a team's SPI (Soccer Power Index) and their xG?**

+For the second research question, "Is there a correlation between a team's SPI (Soccer Power Index) and their xG?", we will use data analysis techniques to explore the relationship between these two variables.

+To tackle this problem, we will first gather the necessary data from reliable sources.
+The datasets we will use are the wc_matches.csv and wc_forecasts.csv provided by FiveThirtyEight, which contain information about international soccer matches and forecasts for the 2022 World Cup.

+We will then clean and preprocess the data, which will involve tasks such as removing irrelevant columns, dealing with missing data, and merging the two datasets.
+Once the data is cleaned, we will use visualization techniques such as scatterplots and histograms to explore the distribution of the data and identify any patterns or outliers.

+Next, we will calculate the correlation coefficient between SPI and xG to quantify the strength of the relationship between the two variables.
+We will also create binned scatterplots to explore whether the correlation differs across different ranges of SPI values.

+Finally, we will draw conclusions from our analysis and discuss any limitations or further directions for research.
+Overall, our approach will involve a combination of data cleaning, visualization, and statistical analysis to answer the research question about the relationship between SPI and xG.

+Analyzing the correlation between a team's SPI and their xG: We can use a scatter plot to visualize the relationship between a team's SPI and their xG.
+We can use the jointplot function from Seaborn to create a scatter plot with a linear regression line and a distribution plot for each variable.<br>

+<h4>Figure 4:</h4>
 ![goals scored](images/analysis3_image4.jpg)

 Looking at the correlation between SPI and xG for each team individually: While the overall correlation between SPI and xG is moderate, it's possible that the strength of the relationship varies by team.
-To explore this possibility, we can create a scatter plot for each team showing their SPI and xG for each match they played in the World Cup 2022 dataset.
+To explore this possibility, we can create a scatter plot for each team showing their SPI and xG for each match they played in the World Cup 2022 dataset.<br>

+<h4>Figure 5:</h4>
 ![goals scored](images/analysis3_image5.jpg)

 The violin plot shows that the distribution of SPI values is more spread out than the distribution of xG values.
 This suggests that while SPI may have a stronger impact on a team's overall strength, xG is a more precise indicator of a team's ability to create scoring opportunities.

-To further analyze the relationship between a team's SPI and their xG, we can also calculate the mean xG for different SPI ranges:
+To further analyze the relationship between a team's SPI and their xG, we can also calculate the mean xG for different SPI ranges:<br>

+<h4>Figure 6:</h4>
 ![goals scored](images/analysis3_image6.jpg)